The Part Nobody Saw

-A month later, I started feeling sick.
+About a month later I started feeling sick.
 Really sick.
-It started slowly and got worse, until I was convinced I had COVID.
-I ended up at a local hospital, and that’s when they told me I had sepsis.
+Convinced myself it was COVID, waited probably too long, and ended up at a local ER.
+That’s where they told me I had sepsis.

 Posted in